MinaMohammadi/Fourth_Project/README.md

 The control plane manages the worker nodes and the Pods in the cluster.
 In production environments, the control plane usually runs across multiple computers and a cluster usually runs multiple nodes, providing fault-tolerance and high availability.

-### Control Plane Components
-The control plane's components make global decisions about the cluster (for example, scheduling), as well as detecting and responding to cluster events (for example, starting up a new pod when a deployment's replicas field is unsatisfied).

-01) kube-apiserver -> The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
-02) etcd -> Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.
-03) kube-scheduler -> Control plane component that watches for newly created Pods with no assigned node, and selects a node for them to run on.
-04) kube-controller-manager -> Some types of these controllers are: Node controller, Job controller, Endpoints controller and Service Account & Token controllers.

 ***